Leisure, $6.99, ISBN 978-0-8439-6086-0

 Alexandra Stafford is the daughter of a successful American successful shipping company magnate.
 All Stafford men – and Alexandra, of course – are masters of the sea.
 Alexandra was given her own ship by her father on her eighteenth birthday and she has never looked back.
 Alex also has with her several mysterious items.
 It is when the story opens that Alex realizes just how much trouble her items is giving her.

-A villain named Reginald Paxton is looking after various pieces, of which two are in Alex’s possession, that he believes will lead him to the location of a long-lost kingdom and its lost treasures.
+A villain named Reginald Paxton is looking for various pieces, of which two are in Alex’s possession, that he believes will lead him to the location of a long-lost kingdom and its lost treasures.
 He also deals in slave trafficking – hey, going around the world, locating various ancient devices, and killing their owners for them don’t come cheap – so it’s a double whammy at the opening of the story when Alex finds herself sold to the highest bidder in Morocco while Paxton attempts to extort the items from her.
 Alex is saved by an English sea captain, Joshua Leigh, who happens to be there at the right time to be the hero.
 When he witnesses her trying to kill Paxton and coming close to doing so despite being on the block, it’s love at first sight on his part, heh.

 When these two meet again three years later in the ballrooms of London, things get heated up.
 As it happens, Alex’s friend Emma is the ward of Joshua’s friend, but their official reunion sees Joshua and his friend spying on Alex as she fights off an unwanted suitor with aplomb, verve, and a pistol in a way that you have to read to believe.
 Alas, the path to love is a rocky one, as Paxton is determined to destroy all Alex holds dear in his quest to get his hands on the treasure.
 There is also a prophecy, some fantasy elements, and plenty of high adventure, plus a few wince-inducing scenes of villainy that some readers may not enjoy reading too much.